What are the Benefits of an IP PBX?

 You can use the services of a VoIP Provider – because a VoIP Provider is a telco that can deliver telephony over the internet.
 So the perfect marriage between IP-PBX and VoIP Provider can be arranged with a very simple ceremony – and the ceremony is called “number porting”.
 And the benefits of the marriage are immediately visible in the form of reduced call costs.
 Why?
 Because land-line telcos have been overcharging for telephony since the first “Hello”.

 This is why VoIP is sometimes considered a “disruptive” technology – it breaks the traditional telco’s model, by removing their position of control on the relationship.
 This becomes possible because you can now “shop around” for better rates for your call minutes, which VoIP Providers can do because they do not need to justify a wired telephone network running above and below ground.

 Today’s mainstream SIP-based deskphones improves your return on investment.
 If you need to change from one IP-PBX to another, your phones are still usable – this is because the phones talk a universal language called SIP.

 Scalability – No Limits

 A traditional PBX was essentially a hardware device sitting in some corner of your office.
 It would have a number of empty “slots” to add hardware capacity to your system.
 Each “slot” would allow you to add “x” number of extensions or “y” number of lines.
 Once the “slots” were full, you would have reached the limit, and the search for a new telephone system would start – but NOT before you find the money to replace it!

 An IP-PBX does not suffer from this limitation, because software does not have a limited number of “slots”.
 If the computer it runs on has the horsepower, you can scale upwards at will.
-Most commercial IP-PBXs permit this by the simple mechanism of updating the license parameters assigned to the system – no need to touch anything on the system.
+Most commercial IP-PBXs permit this by the simple mechanism of updating the licence parameters assigned to the system – no need to touch anything on the system.